-Judging will start at 9:15 a.m.
-Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 19 in the Produce Building.
+Judging - Monday, July 19 Judging will start at 9:30 a.m.

+Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 18 in the Produce Building.
 4-H'er must be present for judging.
-Exhibitor limited to one entry.

 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display.
 All paperwork should be displayed in a sheet protector.